Frequently Asked Questions

 These agents are inert to health and do not cause any symptoms or pathogenic effects.
 However, due to their properties and structure, they react with the reagents used to conduct a given test.
 They interfere with the course of the analysis, in effect making it impossible to obtain a reliable test result.
 The most commonly mentioned interfering agents include:

-hemolysis (the presence in serum/plasma of hemoglobin from the breakdown of erythrocytes, often a consequence of problems with blood collection),
+• hemolysis (the presence in serum/plasma of hemoglobin from the breakdown of erythrocytes, often a consequence of problems with blood collection),

-medications and supplements taken,
+• medications and supplements taken,

-heterophilic antibodies (biological particles present in human serum, produced by the body in response to contact with allergens of animal (mainly), plant origin, some foods, chemicals, pharmaceuticals),
+• Heterophilic antibodies (biological particles present in human serum, produced by the body in response to contact with allergens of animal (mainly), plant origin, some foods, chemicals, pharmaceuticals),

-Modern medical knowledge does not provide methods or tools to accurately identify and then eliminate interfering factors present in a given blood sample.
+Modern medical knowledge does not provide methods or tools to accurately identify and then eliminate interfering agents present in a given blood sample.
 Consequently, Laboratories do not have the ability to counteract the effects of the interference phenomenon.

 In the event that the test cannot be performed due to interference, the patient is asked to come in for a re-take of the test material.